archbardinexile/BGCL/DM-notes.md

 ### The Diamond Ball

-The Queen of Diamante is hosting a ball following successful negotiations with the Emmeraude Republic.
+> The Queen of Diamante is hosting a ball following successful negotiations with the Emmeraude Republic.
 Magical trees were encroaching on Diamante territory.
 Emmeraude called for the cessation of deforestation.
 The Feywild Ones sought out *Lothran* in the Sylvan Kingdoms and found a way to quell the trees.
-The crown jewels will be on display, ripe for theft.

 An assassination attempt on the queen's life will seemingly reveal the Emmeraude Republic are to blame.
 However, this is an excuse for *Baldassare Leonardi*, the head of the Diamond Guard to declare martial law. *Tiamo Trouve* was exiled when he lost a duel to Baldassare.
 Tiamo challenged his warmongering and punitive leadership.

----

-## **Arx**

-### Unearth the Tomb

-*Gurdeep Darshan*, the representative from the *Arx Institute of Archaeology* offered work clearing out a buried tomb in *Os Terrae*.
-Darshan's first expedition became lost in the plane of mirrors, the party must rescue them.
-The tomb contains undead.
-The throne room houses a staff that can open portals to the plane of mirrors.

-The party may discover a leopard-skin cloak inhabited by the spirit of a tabaxi thief king, *Darkhalijz*, who made a deal for immortality with *Abishek*.
-Trapped beneath a mountain of his own gold, his resurrections became a never-ending cycle, earning him a half-life as a cloak.

 ---